Ginfung/constraintAnalysis/README.md

 Among all of these five objectives, we hope the richness, familiarity to be greater and violations, cost and defects to be smaller.
 For simplicity, I reverse the first two positive objectives.
 Consequently, I should minimize all of the five objectives.

+### Discrete genetic algorithms/Differential Evaluations
+Differential Evaluation is one kind of genetic algorithms to solve the optimization problem.
+Following is a belief introduction to this algorithm.

+- First, an initial set of solutions are set.
+We call it initial population.
+- During the evolution, three distinct "parent" can generate a trial solution by A+f*(B-C).
+If the trial is "better" (to be defined) than the origin parent, then we replace it.
+Otherwise, we can ignore it or add it to the solution pool.
+- If the stopping criteria is satisfied (This will be discussed later), terminate and output the result.
+Otherwise, continue go back and perform the DE.

+Please note that we do not plan to find one setting/result.
+Because it's likely that it is impossible to get a result with best values for all objectives.
+We want to find a set of results, which is the approximation of pareto frontier.
+Theoretically, we can't find a solution whose all objective value are better than one in pareto frontier.

+In the differential evaluation, we have to determine whether a new individual(solution) is better than the one already in the population.
+Here, "better" means "dominates", that is, for all objectives, "no worse than", and exist one objective, "better".

+The stopping criteria is another issue we need to pay attention.

 ## Results
+### What is the best?

 ## Discussion